Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Introduction

-Regularized EM algorithms have been considered in the context of Markov-switching VAR models in \citet{monbet2017sparse} and \citet{maung2021estimating}, allowing the number of parameters to diverge; however, these works did not analyze the statistical properties of the EM estimate, which is challenging in time series settings.
-A major source of complication in this setting arises from the dependence of the conditional expectation in the E-step on observations in all the past time points, due to the unobserved latent variables.
+Regularized EM algorithms for Markov-switching VAR models have been considered by \citet{monbet2017sparse} and \citet{maung2021estimating}, to allow the number of parameters to diverge; however, these works did not analyze the statistical properties of the estimate, which is challenging in time series settings.
+A major source of complication in this setting arises from the dependence of the conditional expectation in the E-step on observations in all time points, due to the unobserved latent variables.
 In this work, we develop a regularized EM algorithm for parameter estimation in high-dimensional Markov-switching VAR models, and rigorously establish its performance guarantee.
 To deal with the temporal dependence among observations, we introduce an approximate E-step, in which we compute approximate conditional expectations.
 In addition to facilitating theoretical analysis, this approximation also leads to improved computation.

 To establish the consistency of the proposed algorithm, we apply novel probabilistic tools for ergodic time series.
+We derive an upper bound on the estimation error of the EM estimate when the initialization lies within a local neighborhood of the true parameter value.
+Notably, our analysis does not require the radius of this neighborhood to shrink with sample size.
+Establishing this bound necessitates controlling statistical errors throughout the EM iterations, which, in turn, requires uniform concentration results over function classes indexed by the parameter values.
+To achieve this, we develop a general approach for proving such concentration results for dependent data under $\beta$-mixing conditions.
+Our technique is more broadly applicable and can be of interest beyond the VAR setting studied in this paper.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:EM}, we introduce Markov-switching VAR models and propose a modified EM algorithm for parameter estimation.
-In Section~\ref{sec:theoretical}, we derive performance guarantees for the proposed algorithm by establishing an upper bound on the estimation error of the resulting estimate, under appropriate conditions.
-In Section~\ref{sec:numerical}, we demonstrate the performance of the proposed method through simulation studies.
+In Section~\ref{sec:theoretical}, we derive performance guarantees for the proposed algorithm by establishing an upper bound on the estimation error of the resulting estimate under mild conditions. {The proofs of our main theoretical results are outlined in Supplementary Appendix~\ref{sec:proof outline} and the detailed proofs are given in Supplementary Appendices~\ref{app:prooflemma} to \ref{app:proofmainthm}.} In Section~\ref{sec:numerical}, we demonstrate the performance of the proposed method through simulation studies {and apply it to analyze a brain electroencephalography (EEG) dataset recorded on a patient experiencing epileptic seizure}.
 Section~\ref{sec:discussion} concludes the paper with a discussion.